farhad324/CS188-Pacman-Projects/README.md

 Modified the version of: https://github.com/FarshidNooshi/Pacman-Projects

-Made for and assignment of CSE422 - Artificial Intelligence - Brac University
+Made for an non-graded assignment of CSE422 - Artificial Intelligence - Brac University